noman-e-jawad/iphone-15-clone/README.md

 ## Demo

-You can view the live demo of this project here: [Link to Demo]
+You can view the live demo of this project here: [iPhone 15 page Clone](https://iphone-15-page-clone.netlify.app)

 ## Features